 Having worked on phase one of the project, George knew that levels of naturally occurring iron, which is severely high in particular areas of Washington, DC, would be the biggest challenge.
 The iron tends to precipitate out of the groundwater and build up rapidly in pipes, pumps, drainage structures, etc.

-But Keller water treatment expert Ed Carter had the idea of adding automatic back-flushing sand filters to the treatment train.
-This reduced the amount of expensive iron sequestering agent and bag filters used, saving the client over $20,000 a week.
+But a Keller water treatment expert had the idea of adding automatic back-flushing sand filters to the treatment train.
+This reduced the amount of expensive iron sequestering agents and bag filters used, saving the client over $20,000 a week.

-“While bag filters are fairly standard, they’re pretty labor intensive and have to be replaced regularly,” he says.
-“The sand filtration system is self-cleaning and requires less sequestering agent, which at $28 per gallon is quite expensive.”
+“While bag filters are fairly standard, they’re pretty labor-intensive and have to be replaced regularly,” he says.
+“The sand filtration system is self-cleaning and requires a less sequestering agent, which at $28 per gallon is quite expensive.”

 Typically, wherever you find iron you also find manganese, and this was above the authorities’ permissible levels.
 The team added a 12% sodium hypochlorite solution to the system to precipitate out the manganese so it could be easily filtered and removed.
 With levels fluctuating as the project progressed, the team had to carefully monitor and adjust the solution, a tough balancing act.

 The team also had to be wary of iron biofouling.
 As they explain: “The iron can be incredibly pervasive and will over time dramatically reduce the efficiency of the dewatering system.
 If there are specific naturally occurring bacteria in the groundwater, they will feed off of the iron, grow rapidly, and plug up a dewatering pump system completely in a matter of weeks or months.
 So, we submitted remediation plans to the authorities that would allow us to treat the dewatering wells in the event these conditions occurred.
 To ensure this didn’t impact the water discharge, we kept an eye on the water quality with increased sampling.